-Community management or ownership of woodland can help promote local engagement and understanding as to the opportunities associated with woodland, including the recreational, environmental and economic benefits woodlands can deliver.
+Community management or ownership of woodland can help promote local engagement and understanding as to the opportunities associated with woodland, including the recreational, environmental and economic benefits woodland can deliver.

-Communities would be encouraged to engage with the consultation process associated with woodland proposals and highlight to relevant land managers the opportunities to help deliver community action plan objectives.
-There will be support for community-based, small scale tree planting where it would deliver this strategy's objectives.
+Communities are encouraged to engage with the stakeholder and consultation process associated with woodland proposals and highlight to relevant land managers the opportunities to help deliver community action plan objectives.
+There will be support for community-based, small-scale tree planting where it would deliver this strategy's objectives.